Disneyland Prices

 Grand Total

-Not including souvenirs or snacks, I’m calculating a five-night Disneyland vacation at $6,352 for a family of four.
+Not including souvenirs or snacks, I’m calculating that a five-night Disneyland vacation costs $6,896 for a family of four.
 You could spend less by staying offsite and dining more cheaply, or could easily spend more with different flights, different dates, and nicer onsite hotels.
-I’ve seen ballpark averages between $5,000 and $8,000 for a Disneyland vacation, so this seems like a reasonable figure.
+I’ve seen ballpark averages in the same range for a 4-5 day Disneyland vacation with an onsite hotel, so this seems like a reasonable figure.

-We’ve traveled to 54 countries with our kids so far, and all seven continents.
+We’ve traveled to 63 countries with our kids so far, and all seven continents.
 Some trips are expensive.
 Some aren’t.
 And a lot of them are subsidized by our use of frequent flier miles.
 I highly recommend earning miles throughout the year from flying and credit card spending/bonuses, and then applying those to your family trips!
 But for the sake of the below calculations, I’m assuming that you’re not using miles to offset any travel costs.
 And I’m looking at June travel, similar to the above Disneyland calculations.
+I’m also not including family travel insurance – hopefully you have a policy whether you’re going to Disneyland or elsewhere.

 1. Costa Rica

 Costa Rica has become popular the past few years, with good reason.
 It’s not far from the US.
 English is widely-spoken.
 There are animals and beaches and cloud forests and activities like zip-lining.
 The food is great.
 And it’s generally safe and easy.
 We’ve visited twice, heading to Herradura and Punta Islita.
-In June you could fly from Houston to San Jose non-stop for $447, or from LA for $458, or New York for $407 non-stop.
-That’s an average of $437/person, or $1,748.
+In June you could fly from Houston to San Jose non-stop for $356, or from LA for $211, or New York for $177 non-stop.
+That’s an average of $248/person, or $992.
 Two hours from San Jose is the Los Suenos Marriott.
-It’s $245/night.
-Go for six nights!
-Six nights with a $34/day resort fee and taxes is $1,865.
+It’s $1,784 for six nights.
 We paid $230 for round-trip transfers.
 Day trips with guides/drivers were generally $160.
-Assume two of those, plus something like zip-lining, and you could be at $700 for activities.
+Assume two of those, plus something like zip-lining, and inflation and you could be at $800 for activities.

 The breakfast buffet at the hotel, if it’s not included in your room rate, is $28/person.
 The hotel has resort prices for lunches and dinners, but there are also great, inexpensive restaurants a short walk down the beach.
 I’m going to assume $250/day for food, but you could easily eat for less.
 Six days = $1,500.